KDE/digikam-doc/asset_management/data_protection.rst

 Flaky power supplies are another source of transmission losses because they create interference with the data streams.
 With normal files systems those errors go unnoticed.

 .. figure:: images/dam_errors.webp
+    :alt:
+    :align: center

 Even if you are not overly concerned today with transmission problems, have a look into the future at illustration.
 Already in 2010 we'll see thousands of errors per year!

 Future of File-system with ZFS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~